Clarity-Digital-Twin/nedc-bench/docs/algorithms/dp-alignment.md

 - **Space Complexity**: O(m × n) for DP table
 - **Typical Runtime**: \<100ms for typical sequences

+### Troubleshooting & History

+- **Penalty constants** — As of 2025-10-10, the default penalties come from `nedc_bench.config.constants`.
+Keep constructor defaults in sync with that module so edits remain single-sourced.
+- **NULL sentinel design** — The internal `NULL_CLASS = "null"` sentinel is
+  intentional and must remain distinct from the shared `"bckg"` background label.
+See the collision analysis in `docs/archive_v2/AGENT_FEEDBACK_VALIDATION_2025.md` for the reasoning.
+Never replace it with the shared constant or parity will break.

 ## When to Use DP Alignment

 ### Recommended for: